 - Like ways, we can get rotated crop images.

-Step 20: If we need to get the same crop size to two images means we need to use front images option.
+Step 20: If we need to get the same crop size to two images, we need to use the front images option.

 - Here we can find the front image option.

-- In this method, we need to import two images and crop the first image and select the front image option and then click on the second image the same crop will be applied in the second image.
+- In this method, we need to import two images, crop the first image, select the front image option, and then click on the second image; the same crop will be applied in the second image.

-- When we working on multi images to crop this method is useful for us.
+- When we are working on multi images to crop, this method is useful for us.

-- In submenu we can get a lot of options like create new tool presets, from this menu we can import new presets and we can delete the old presets.
+- In the submenu, we can get a lot of options like create new tool presets; from this menu, we can import new presets, and we can delete the old presets.

-Step 22: We can create our own presets also, go to crop option and click on the picture icon then we can get a menu asking the name of our preset.
+Step 22: We can create our own also presets, go to the crop option and click on the picture icon; then, we can get a menu asking the name of our preset.

 - We can give our name to the preset with the dimensions which we use.

-In this process we import an image and cropped in the Photoshop, we use a different type of crop options like 6×4, 5×7 and 8×10; we learn what front image is where we can use same crop dimension to two images, how to import presets and how to add presets etc. I hope we had an interesting discussion and learnt some important things.
+In this process, we import an image and cropped in Photoshop; we use a different type of crop options like 6×4, 5×7 and 8×10; we learn what front image is where we can use the same crop dimension to two images, how to import presets and how to add presets etc. I hope we had an interesting discussion and learnt some important things.